 Described as a separate dwelling, usually in the backyard of existing homes, proposed garden suites that meet criteria regarding height and bylaw standards only need a building permit application to be built.

 “Allowing garden suites across Toronto is a key step forward in expanding housing choice within the City’s neighbourhoods and creating a more inclusive and resilient city for current and future residents,” said Mayor John Tory in a release announcing the news this week.
-This type of housing, also referred to as coach homes, is often smaller than the main home established on the property and can also be rented.
-Sometimes garden suites are used as housing for additional family members, like grandparents or parents.
+This type of housing, also called coach homes, is often smaller than the main home established on the property and can also be rented.
+Sometimes garden suites house additional family members, like grandparents or parents.

 Any garden suites that don’t meet bylaw requirements can seek a minor variance application at the committee of adjustment.
 Permits can now be issued.
 Garden suites have long been lauded as solutions to affordability, climate change and urban sprawl problems, where the move away from the construction of more single-dwelling units is required.